Welcome to the Dolomites: Italy's Alpine Masterpiece

 What are the options for overnight stays in the mountains?

 Staying overnight in the mountains is a unique experience you shouldn't miss.
-Dolomites offer a wide range of mountain huts ("Rifugi") where you can rest, eat and sleep.
+The Dolomites offer a wide range of mountain huts ("Rifugi") where you can rest, eat, and sleep.
 They range from simple dormitory accommodations to more luxurious lodges with private rooms.
 Remember to book in advance, especially during the high season.

 Are there any local festivals or events in the Dolomites?